dmort27/demiurge/README.md

 The “holidays” file must consist of a sequence of ISO dates, one per line.

 In output, dates are formated using `strftime`.
 The `--format` option acceepts any format possible for `strftime`.
 For more information, see [the documentation](https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior).

+## The name

+In some Neoplatonic and Gnostic systems, the Demiurge is the misguided creator.